mkarwat/bad-practises/README.md

-# The worst way to calculate pi in Python
+# The worst way to calculate Π in Python

 ### This project shows what should be avoided when creating Python projects.